Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Which is true about the Sprint Backlog?

-- [ ] It is a list of selected Product Backlog Items that the developers have committed for the Sprint.
+- [ ] It is a list of selected Product Backlog Items that the Developers have committed for the Sprint.
 - [ ] It contains all Product Backlog Items and requirements that could be implemented for the project.
 - [ ] It is created one Sprint ahead the current Sprint.
 - [x] It is a plan for the Developers to realize the Sprint Goal.